Dr Sara Cullen

 - Fleet Operations Manager with Stamford Tankers, a USA based shipping company operating oil and chemical parcel tankers

 Jeffrey has been a Fellow of the Chartered Institute of Arbitrators since 1997 (Honorary Associate since 1979) and has been an arbitrator (both sole and tribunal) under the Terms of both the London Maritime Arbitrators Association (LMAA) since 1994 and the Singapore Chamber of Maritime Arbitration (SCMA) since 2019.
-A member of the Baltic Exchange since 1976, he has been an expert witness since 1983 and is the Chairman of the Baltic Expert Witness Association (BEWA).
-He is a panelist arbitrator on and has served on the governing Council of the International Commodity and Shipping Arbitration Service (ICSAS) since its creation in 2005 until its closure in 2022.
+A member of the Baltic Exchange since 1976, he has been an expert witness since 1983 and is the Chairman of the Baltic Expert Witness Association (BEWA) since 2020.
+He was a panelist arbitrator on and served on the governing Council of the International Commodity and Shipping Arbitration Service (ICSAS) since its creation in 2005 until its closure in 2022.

 Since 1984 he has been lecturing on maritime commercial subjects and law at universities and colleges throughout the UK.
-Since 2002 he is the founder director and principal lecturer of METL (Maritime Education & Training Ltd), a college in central London which prepares examinees for the ICS worldwide exams in eight core subjects.
-Since 2007 he is a Visiting Professor at the UN IMO’s World Maritime University in Malmo and at the Shanghai Maritime University and is a frequent presenter at conferences and masterclass workshops worldwide.
+Since 2002 he is the founder director and principal lecturer (with 25 guest lecturers) of METL (Maritime Education & Training Ltd), a college in central London and online which prepares examinees for the ICS worldwide exams in nine core subjects.
+Since 2007 he is a Visiting Professor at the UN IMO’s World Maritime University in Malmo and at the Shanghai Maritime University and is a frequent presenter at public, bespoke and academic conferences and masterclass workshops worldwide.
 For many years he has contributed to trade magazines and books and is currently editing the 12th edition of a long-established textbook on Chartering.
 Jeffrey provides maritime and commodities commercial claims consultancy and training through Interlink International Trading (UK) Ltd which he founded in 1994.
 His clients include oil majors, commodity traders, shipowners, P&I Clubs, shipbrokers, law firms, banks, governments and international shipping organisations.

 Julian Roche began his career with the UK Government as an economic analyst, specialising in foreign trade, energy and economic modelling.
 He subsequently joined the mainstream Civil Service fast stream, where he specialised in major privatisations and procurement at the time of the development of Public-Private Partnerships.